lukaskleinschmidt/kirby-sortable/readme.md

 # Kirby Modules Field

-This field is build on top of [Kirby Modules Plugin](https://github.com/getkirby-plugins/modules-plugin).
-It provides a subpage like drag and drop for modules.
+This field was built to extend the [Kirby Modules Plugin](https://github.com/getkirby-plugins/modules-plugin) by providing a more user friendly interface to the plugin

 ![Preview](preview.gif)